MicrosoftDocs/cpp-docs/docs/ide/walkthrough-deploying-your-program-cpp.md

 - The walkthrough can't be completed in Express editions of Visual Studio.

-## To install the Visual Studio setup and deployment project template
+## Install the Visual Studio setup and deployment project template

 The steps in this section vary depending on which version of Visual Studio you have installed.
 Make sure the version selector in the upper left of this page is set correctly.